sindresorhus/Gifski/Stuff/QuickAction/How To Create a Quick Action Shortcut.md

 <img src="Step6.jpg" width="720" height="450">

-## Step 7: Add the Gifski `Convert Video to GIF` Action
-- In the right sidebar, click on the `Action Library` button (the one with the stars in a rounded rectangle).`
+- In the right sidebar, click on the `Action Library` button (the one with the stars in a rounded rectangle).
 - Then type in `gifski` and `Convert Video to Animated Gif` should appear.
 - Drag the `Convert Video to Animated Gif` action into your shortcut, right below the `Ask For` action if you added it, and above the `Stop and Output` action.